The importance of feature preprocessing for differentially private linear optimization: A feature preprocessing augmented DPSGD algorithm

 We propose a new algorithm called \textsc{DPSGD-F} (Algorithm~\ref{alg:new_algo}) that combines feature preprocessing and DPSGD.
 We show that the new algorithm can achieve the performance described in \cref{thm:upper}.
 We overview each step of the algorithm below and provide theoretical guarantees for each step.
 The detailed proofs are listed in \cref{app:upper_proof}.

 \textbf{Private mean estimation of features.} We first compute a differentially private mean of features $\hat{\mu}$ using the instance-optimal mean estimation algorithm from \citet{huang2021instance}, who showed that the mean can be estimated efficiently with error proportional to the diameter of the dataset.
-The following result on private mean estimation follows by combining Theorem 3.3 and Remark 3.2 from \citet{huang2021instance}. \begin{lemma}[Appendix~\ref{app:translate}] Let $\eps \leq \log(3/\delta)$ and $n \geq c \cdot \left(\frac{\sqrt{d\log(1/\delta)}\log(d)}{\eps}\right)$ for a sufficiently large constant $c$, then there exists an $(\eps/3,\delta/3)$-differentially private algorithm whose output $\hat{\mu} \in \cB^d_2(R)$ satisfies
+The following result on private mean estimation follows by combining Theorem 3.3 and Remark 3.2 from \citet{huang2021instance}. \newer{ Note that the result of \citet{huang2021instance} is a high-probability bound, which does not explicitly depend on $R$ (or $r(D)$ in their notation).
+To obtain an in-expectation bound, we choose a failure probability of $1/n^2$ in the proof and this results in the $R/n^2$ term in Lemma 3.
+This term can be reduced to any inverse polynomial function of $\ns$ by increasing the requirement on $\ns$ in the assumption by a constant factor.
+We choose $1/\ns^2$ here mainly for presentation purpose.
+See Appendix~\ref{app:translate} for the detailed analysis.} \begin{lemma}[Appendix~\ref{app:translate}] Let $\eps \leq \log(3/\delta)$ and $n \geq c \cdot \left(\frac{\sqrt{d\log(1/\delta)\log R}\log(d)}{\eps}\right)$ for a sufficiently large constant $c$, then there exists an $(\eps/3,\delta/3)$-DP algorithm whose output $\hat{\mu} \in \cB^d_2(R)$ satisfies

 \end{lemma}